The future of digital: What will digital experiences look like in 10 years?

 In the future, everyone will deliver APIs, and everyone can make things on top of core systems.
 Then it will be possible to integrate different systems easier, and offer working solutions across previously unrelated areas of life—just think about post order drones or food-making 3D printers.

-Both Pantheon and we agree that the general digital experience trend is clear: in ten years we will see fusion, omnichannel, the same great experience across all devices, blending of digital and physical, rich services, and that everything just works—fast—and now!
+The general digital experience trend is clear: in ten years we will see fusion, omnichannel, the same great experience across all devices, blending of digital and physical, rich services, and that everything just works—fast—and now!
 It will certainly be exciting times ahead, and we’re looking forward to the ride.